 Cost of materials

-The ROMAN and Piranha Wallpaper Remover Kits contain all the tools needed to tackle most wallpaper removal jobs.
+The Piranha Wallpaper Remover Kits contain all the tools needed to tackle most wallpaper removal jobs.
 The kits include a wallpaper scoring tool, wallpaper scraper, and enough remover concentrate to strip up to 900 square feet of wallpaper.
 Both kits retail for around $20.

 You may need to make drywall repairs before starting to hang the wallpaper and these costs will vary depending upon how big of a drywall repair you are dealing with.
 Costs can run from $5-$15 on average for joint compound, and another $10 for sandpaper.